MarkusRabe/cadet/README.md

 # CADET
 CADET is a solver for 2QBF formulas written and maintained by [Markus N. Rabe](https://people.eecs.berkeley.edu/~rabe/).
-The solver is based on the algorithm _Incremental Determinization_ published in SAT 2016.
+The solver is based on the _Incremental Determinization_ algorithm published in SAT 2016.

 As of 2017, CADET is one of the fastest and most reliable solvers for 2QBF formulas.
 It won second price in the 2QBF track of [QBFEval](http://www.qbflib.org/qbfeval17.php).

 See below for an overview on installation and usage of CADET.
 Detailed information can be found in doc/user_guide.pdf.

-## Requirements
+## Requirements and Compilation

 CADET comes with no requirements but those included in the package.
 Any modern C compiler (clang or gcc) should be able to build CADET.
 The testing scripts require Python 2.7.

-## Compilation

 To compile the solver type: